-If you’ve been following our posts, you know a thing or two already about setting up a facebook page for your restaurant, how to get more likes for your facebook page, and why it can be a great idea to run ads for your business on facebook.
-But as with all facets of the internet, there is always a lot more to learn.
+If you’ve been following our posts, you know a thing or two already about setting up a facebook page for your restaurant, how to get more likes for your facebook page, and why it can be a great idea to ads for your business But as with all facets of the internet, there is always a lot more to learn.
 As the largest social network, with the most dedicated daily users, Facebook has enormous potential to do good things for your business if used correctly.
 So, here are five more tips and tricks for marketing your restaurant on Facebook, to add to your existing repertoire.

 - Respond to Everything You Can

 Social media can be a time consuming endeavour.
 But by investing the time to respond to comments, reviews, and other interactions on Facebook, you help build a community around your restaurant’s brand.
 A simple “thanks!” to positive comments doesn’t take too long, and shows commenters that you are there to read everything that goes up on your page, encouraging further interaction in the future.
 And don’t shy away from responding to negative comments either.
 By keeping a civil tone, being transparent, and responding to criticism in a rational way, you may win over past doubters.
 At the very least, you will show other fans that you take feedback seriously, and are engaged with your page.

 Part of what makes long time fans connect with your restaurant in person is the staff that helps keep your doors open.
 People are always looking for that personal connection with servers, cooks, bussers, hosts, and anyone else they get to interact with at your restaurant.
 So bring these people’s stories and personalities onto your media pages whenever you can.
 Simple posts like “Happy birthday to ____” show fans that your restaurant cares about employees, and brings familiar names and faces into the realm of your web presence.
 Just make sure your employees are comfortable with you mentioning them on Facebook, as you don’t want to invade their privacy or have a good-natured act blow up in your face.